Payloads

 libc contains code to execve("/bin/sh")

 in several places.
-If you know the libc in use and its loaded base address (see ASLR), you can just jump there.
+If you know the libc in use and its loaded base address (see ), you can just jump there.

 Tools: